Darius-Beldi/Game-of-Life-Assembly/README.md

 ## Project Structure

-The project consists of two main components:

-1. Game of Life Implementation with Standard I/O (Task 0x00)
-2. Game of Life Implementation with File I/O (Task 0x02)
+The project consists of the Implementation of Game of Life  with File I/O

 ### Game of Life Rules